devtut/generate/docs/python/using-loops-within-functions.md

 ---
-metaTitle Using loops within functions description Return statement inside loop in a function
+metaTitle: Using loops within functions
+description: Return statement inside loop in a function
 ---

 # Using loops within functions